gruntwork-io/helm-kubernetes-services/charts/k8s-daemonset/README.md

-# Kubernetes Service Helm Chart
+# Kubernetes DaemonSet Helm Chart

 This Helm Chart can be used to deploy your application container under a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) resource onto your Kubernetes